Constance of Castile, Duchess of Lancaster

-Constance of Castile (1354 – 24 March 1394) was a claimant to the Crown of Castile.
+Constance of Castile (Spanish: Constanza de Castilla, 1354 – 24 March 1394) was a claimant to the Crown of Castile.
 She was the daughter of King Peter, who was deposed and killed by his half-brother, King Henry II.
 She married the English prince John of Gaunt, who fought to obtain the throne of Castile in her name, but ultimately failed.

 Family

 Constance was the daughter of King Peter and María de Padilla.
 Peter had secretly married María, but was forced to repudiate her.
 Their relationship endured throughout his subsequent marriages, however.
 Peter was killed in 1369 by his half-brother Henry II, who then ascended the throne.
-Constance remained outside Henry's control, besieged at Carmona, until 1371.
-On 21 September, at Roquefort, near Bordeaux, Guienne, she married the English prince John of Gaunt, 1st Duke of Lancaster.
+Constance remained outside Henry's control, besieged at Carmona.
+On 21 September 1371, at Roquefort, near Bordeaux, Guienne, she married the English prince John of Gaunt, 1st Duke of Lancaster.
 Constance's younger sister, Isabella, married John's younger brother Edmund of Langley, 1st Duke of York.
 John and Constance had a son, John (1374–1375), and a daughter, Catherine.